Train-In-Blocks-Ltd/Landing/content/blog/six-reasons-to-choose-train-in-blocks.md

 My PT Hub is a comprehensive 'training centre' for both personal trainers and clients with everything in one place.
 On the right hand side of the dashboard you can see eight different options for clients.
 These include: creating a workout, messaging your coach, creating your own training package and adding nutrition plans.
 On the left hand side is space for personal trainers with a comprehensive drop-down menu of tutorials and YouTube videos with everything from how to keep clients motivated to making money from your subscription.
 This is a good idea as it enables you to send these features on to the clients and provides a visual aid for those who prefer information in this way and doesn't blind you with science. \
 You also have the option of being able to earn up to £40 simply by signing up and referring to a friend and there is a 30-day free trial for anyone to try.
 My PTHub is quite pricey with a £49 monthly fee for their basic plan and £42 a month annually, with unlimited clients and it's not immediately clear how to access all the elements you will need.
 The structure seems a little confusing on first viewing. \
-Train In Blocks will offer a far cheaper pricing structure with no restrictions or number of clients per plan,
+Train In Blocks will offer a far cheaper pricing structure with no restrictions or number of clients per plan, the layout of the app is clearer and you can feel that personal aspect of you, the client, being able to alter your programme yourself